If you own land with others, you are a joint owner of land. Each unique combination of owners is considered a different joint ownership.

 If you are an absentee owner at 31 December, you must tell us before 15 January of the following year using our Absentee Owner Notification Portal.

 Joint owners have two options.
-They can nominate one joint owner to notify us on behalf of all the joint owners using the joint ownership customer number, or each joint owner can notify us separately using their individual SRO customer number.
+They can nominate one joint owner to notify us on behalf of all the joint owners using the joint ownership customer number, or each joint owner can notify us separately using their individual State Revenue Office customer number.

 Changes to your absentee owner status